 We are excited to start welcoming family visits at our Community Homes.
 Here is what those visits will look like.
 It is our hope that these strategies will create a safe environment for you to connect in person with your loved one while minimizing exposure risk for your loved one, others who live in the home, and team members who provide care to your loved one.

 - Visits will be outside at the Community Home using pre-marked areas for social distancing.
+As weather cools, the Life Consultant can help make alternative plans for on-site visits.

-- All parties will verify health status before the visit, sanitize hands at the start of the visit, and wear masks during the visit
+- All parties will verify health status before the visit, sanitize hands at the start of the visit, and wear masks during the visit.

 - Our dedicated team members will take extra precautions with personal protective equipment and intense cleaning.